BaoNguyen6742/uv-install-torch/README.md

             [2, 4, 6]], device='cuda:0')
     ```

 - If there are still some problems, run `uv pip uninstall torch torchvision torchaudio` then run `uv sync --extra cu124` again to reinstall torch and its package.
-The final result of `uv pip list` should only have torch, torchvision, torchaudio using cuda, other nvidia packages and the packages from `requirements.txt`.
+The final result of `uv pip list` should only have torch, torchvision, torchaudio using CUDA, other nvidia packages and the packages from `requirements.txt`.
 The output should be something like this, the version of the package will be different based on your installation.

     ```txt
     Package                  Version